ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/05-Mutations.md

 :::tip

-- Follow Relay Mutation Convention
+- Follow the Relay Mutation Convention

   The relay mutation convention is well established in the GraphQL community and is used beyond relayjs.
 Following this convention will make your API easier to integrate with standard tooling and better to understand with developers that already know GraphQL.